Tag: covenant

 For generations, God protected and watched over Abram’s descendants.
 Even when they wandered or ran away from God, God still was watching and caring.

-In Romans, Paul writes: “…since all have sinned and fall short of the of God; they are now justified by his grace as a gift, through the redemption that is in Christ , whom God put as a of atonement by his blood…”
+In Romans, Paul writes: “…since all have sinned and fall short of the of God; they are now justified by his as a , through the that is in Christ , whom God put forward as a sacrifice of atonement by his blood…”

 We, like Abram, are often more witnesses to God’s holiness and fulfillment of his righteousness than actual participants of either.
 Yet, we are called to be holy.